British picture restorers, 1600-1950 - T

 John Taylor 1843-1856, Joseph Robert Taylor 1856-1889.
 At 20 Cross St, Manchester 1843, 19 Ridgefield 1843, 20 Ashton St 1845, 15 Brazennose St 1847-1889.
 Picture restorers, carvers and gilders.

 John Taylor (c.1813-1856) followed a Mr James in business, describing himself on his trade label as ‘Mr Taylor Successor to Mr James Picture Restorer 15 Brazenose Street’ (examples found on stretchers of portraits sold Christie's South Kensington 4 March 2004 lot 303).
-Taylor’s predecessor was probably Henry Gould James (c.1799-1842), recorded as a picture restorer at 19 Ridgefield in 1841 (Pigot & Slater’s Manchester and Salford Directory, 1841).
-He was the author of James's Views of Manchester, published 1821-5.
-John Taylor moved from 20 Cross St to James’s premises at 19 Ridgefield in 1843 (Manchester Guardian 11 February 1843).
+Taylor’s predecessor was probably Henry Gould James (qv, 1798-1842), recorded as a picture restorer at 9 Ridgefield in 1841 (Pigot & Slater’s Manchester and Salford Directory, 1841).
+Taylor moved from 20 Cross St to James’s premises at in 1843 (Manchester Guardian 11 February 1843).
 ‘Mr Taylor’ advertised as a picture restorer at 15 Brazenose St in 1853 (Manchester Guardian 5 October 1853).

-Thomas Creswick's The Windmill, 1869 or before (Sudley, Liverpool, see Morris 1996), bears the canvas stamp of ‘J. Taylor' from 15 Brazenose St. Taylor restored six portraits at Chetham Library in 1860 (Manchester Courier 1 December 1860).
-Taylor’s canvas stencil reads: J R TAYLOR/ 15 BRAZEN NOSE S/ MANCHESTER.
+Thomas Creswick's The Windmill (Sudley, Liverpool, see Morris 1996), bears the canvas stamp of ‘J. Taylor' from 15 Brazenose St, in conjunction with stretcher stamp of W. Morrill, suggesting that Taylor may have sent the picture to London for lining.
+Taylor restored six portraits at Chetham Library in 1860 (Manchester Courier 1 December 1860).
+Taylor’s canvas stamp reads: J R TAYLOR/ 15 BRAZEN NOSE S/ MANCHESTER (example repr. in British restorers, liners and mounters marks on this website).

 Another restorer, L.B.
 Taylor, is reported from Manchester, whose late 19th-century shield-shaped label is found on the stretcher of Kneller's Elijah and the Angel, reading: L. B. TAYLOR/ 18 Ir [?…..]
 Sq./ MANCHESTER/ EXPERT ART/ PICTURE/ RESTORER.
 (Tate, N06222, information from Rica Jones, January 2011).